syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Stamp-Annotation.md

 ### How to modify the stamp annotation

-Stamp annotation’s properties can be programmatically modify through `Settings` properties in `StampAnnotationChangedEventArgs`.
+Stamp annotation’s properties can be programmatically modified through `Settings` in `StampAnnotationChangedEventArgs`.

 The following code snippet explains how to modify the selected annotation’s properties.